 Read more about Savi and Vid's choice " London Here "

 Karen Warren - "My choice would be the North York Moors!"

 My choice would be the North York Moors.
 Here you have some of the most beautiful countryside in England, from forests and heather-clad hills to the cliffs of the Yorkshire coastline.
-It’s a walker’s paradise, with miles of footpaths.
+It’s a walker’s paradise, with miles of footpaths and an ideal holiday with dogs.
 But it’s not just about the countryside.
 History lovers can enjoy exploring the industrial heritage, old country towns and ruined castles and abbeys.
 Then there’s the North York Moors Railway, with its preserved steam trains and a station that featured in the Harry Potter films.
 And did I mention the tiny villages with their traditional pubs where you can enjoy a peaceful drink and a home-cooked meal…

 Sam - "I would have to choose Bristol!"

 I would have to choose Bristol.
 With a vibrant art, music and vegan food scene, it’s one of the cities in England I feel most comfortable in each time I visit, and despite having grown up in London, it somehow feels more like home than the capital!
 While I do like being out in nature, I’m much more of a city person , so I would definitely want to spend my time in a diverse and cosmopolitan city.
 I feel that while Bristol definitely is that, it’s also not so big that getting around the city takes too long (something which I always find frustrating with London), but at the same time it’s surrounded by beautiful and accessible countryside.

 Read more about Sam and Zab's choice " Bristol Here "

 Emily Ray - "It would undoubtedly be Scarborough!"